-The Audit Committee held a total of nine meetings in 2022.
-The Audit Committee meetings were attended by the internal and external auditors, the Group Chief Executive Officer ("Group CEO") and certain senior management executives, including the Group Chief Financial Officer ("Group CFO").
+The Audit Committee held a total of 14 meetings in 2023.
+The Audit Committee meetings were attended by the internal and external auditors, the Group Chief Executive Officer ("Group CEO"), Group Chief Financial Officer ("Group CFO") and certain senior management executives.

-Further information on the Audit Committee is provided on pages 25 to 28 of this Report.
+Further information on the Audit Committee is provided on pages 26 and 27 of this Report.